kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 <code>subdaily tggo 2022</code>

 Multiple figures come to the screen.
 The first will summarize how much each constellation contributes.
-Because of restrictions for this particular receiver, the Galileo signals are degraded for reflections.
+Because of restrictions for this particular receiver type, the Galileo signals are degraded for reflections.
 When a new receiver is installed, the Galileo retrievals will significantly improve.

 <img src=tggo_1.png width=600>

-The reflector heights are then plotted as a function of constellation (GPS, Glonass, Galileo), azimuth, and amplitude of the periodogram.
+The reflector heights are then plotted as a function of constellation (GPS, Glonass, Galileo), azimuth, and amplitude of the reflector height periodogram.
 These can be useful if you are trying to assess whether your azimuth mask is working.

 <img src=tggo_2.png width=800>